JonathanDn/mediumclap/README.md

 Reversed Engineer by me from the famous medium clap micro interaction
 * code is completely open source unde MIT license
-* I reverse-engineered it by looking, researching and conducting experiments by trial and error.
+* I tried to recreate it by looking, researching and conducting experiments by trial and error.

 ---
 👨‍💻 Follow me on [Twitter](https://twitter.com/jodoron).